 In a dynamic model of an economy where individuals are strategically free to borrow, rules and penalties on default are a logical necessity (see Karatzas, Shubik, Sudderth and Geanakoplos, 2006).
 They are also an institutional fact in modern economies.
-In this paper we experimentally examine the possibility to engineer the outcome of a three-equilibrium exchange economy (constructed by Shapley and Shubik, 19773) through the choice of financial institutions in the form of the default penalty regime.
+In this paper, we experimentally examine the possibility to engineer the outcome of a three-equilibrium exchange economy constructed by Shapley and Shubik (1977)3 through the choice of financial institutions in the form of a default penalty regime.
 The selection of penalties or a value of government money is equivalent to the fifth condition listed above.
-We find that the assignment of a proper value to a fiat money (which can be interpreted as a default penalty when net money holding is negative) yields laboratory outcomes in proximity to a predictable unique equilibrium.
+We find that the assignment of a proper value to a fiat money (which can be interpreted as a default penalty when net money holdings are negative) yields laboratory outcomes in proximity to a predictable unique equilibrium.
+For more detailed comment on the contrasts between statics and dynamics and between side-payment and no-side-payment games see Appendix 2